 The Brother MFC-J995DW is better than the HP OfficeJet Pro 8025e for most uses.
 The Brother yields significantly more pages at a lower cost-per-print, prints faster, and produces more detailed photos.
 However, the HP printer produces higher-quality documents, and its input tray can hold more paper.

 This printer feels well-built.
 It has a sturdy plastic body with no obvious gaps in the construction.
 The design gives you easy access to paper jams and ink cartridges for maintenance.
 It also has a good cartridge bay lid dampener to guide the lid down gently.
-The power cord is detachable, so it's easy to replace if it gets damaged.
+The power cord is detachable, making it easy to replace if damaged.

 This printer requires a fair amount of maintenance.
 Like most inkjet printers, there's a risk of the printheads clogging if you don't print for a long time.
 If you experience clogging or other print quality issues, there are a few maintenance functions built in that can help resolve them, including printhead cleaning, printhead alignment, and smear cleaning.
 You can watch how-to videos directly on the printer's display if you aren't sure how to perform maintenance tasks.